Katadyn Hiker Pro Review

 Water Quality

-This filter utilizes an anticlog pleated cartridge constructed of glass fiber and activated carbon that can filter out standard bacteria and protozoans (Giardia and Cryptosporidium) with 0.2-micron pore size.
+This filter utilizes an anticlog pleated cartridge constructed of glass fiber and activated carbon to filter out standard bacteria and protozoans (Giardia and Cryptosporidium) with 0.2-micron pore size.
 The activated carbon does a fantastic job cleaning the water of any nasty smells or stenches, leaving you with fresh, clean water to drink on the trail.
-We also like the clear overcoat that allows you to see the water that you're filtering out quickly.
+We also like the clear overcoat that lets you see the water you're filtering out quickly.

 Durability and Maintenance

 Overall, this filter performed fine for us in the field but did require maintenance.
-The construction seems to be prime time with a pumping hand but is a little awkward at first to figure out.
+The construction seems to be prime time with a pumping hand, but it is a little awkward at first to figure out.

 While this filter isn't self-cleaning, it's certainly low maintenance unless you hit super silty or murky water.
-Make sure to clean it regularly so it can last you its rated 1,100 liters (~300 gallons).
+Make sure to clean it regularly to last you its rated 1,100 liters (~300 gallons).
 Some online users reported this filter cracking when they tried to force water through it when it was clogged.
-To avoid this catastrophe in the field, unscrew the bottom, remove the filter, and scrub it clean, then put it back together.
+To avoid this catastrophe in the field, unscrew the bottom, remove the filter, scrub it clean, and then put it back together.

 Treatment Time

 Treatment is relatively fast.
-During our timed trials, we averaged about 53 seconds to pump a liter.
+We averaged about 53 seconds to pump a liter during our timed trials.
 The flow is nice and fast, offering quick filtration.

 Weight and Packability

 Including the entire kit, this pump is pretty lightweight, weighing just 13.40 oz.
-For a handpump, this is pretty light.
-The packed size is also pretty decent, being just a little bit bigger than a Nalgene bottle.
-While this kit does come with a few parts when not assembled, we are happy with the cute little carry case included.
+For a hand pump, this is pretty light.
+The packed size is also pretty decent, just slightly bigger than a Nalgene bottle.
+While this kit comes with a few parts when not assembled, we are happy with the cute little carry case.

 Ease of Set Up